 Home

-Welcome to the Ecological Engineering Laboratory in the School of Civil and Environmental Engineering at Cornell University.
-Our laboratory is focused on harnessing natural processes in the landscape to eliminate contaminants from water and soil, and ensure the quality of these resources for societal needs and ecosystem health.
+Welcome to the Reid Research Group in the School of Civil and Environmental Engineering at Cornell University.
+Our laboratory is focused on investigating the applications of environmental biogeochemistry and ecosystem engineering to water quality problems.
+Our group seeks to understand and innovate the use of nature-based technologies as sustainable tools to ensure the quality of water resources for societal needs and ecosystem health.

 Our group uses a combination of techniques and approaches from analytical environmental chemistry, molecular microbiology, and mathematical modeling to characterize the coupled chemical, biological, and physical processes that control contaminant transport and transformation in the environment.
 The environmental systems we study include wetlands (both natural and constructed), bioreactors integrated within agroecosystems or stormwater infrastructure, as well as agricultural rice paddy soils.
 We address questions across multiple scales and levels of complexity, from pure culture to field measurements.
 Please see the Research page for more information about current projects.